gardenlinux/glrd/README.md

 In this example, the `eol` of `release-1312.1` is set to the `released` date of `release-1312.2`, and the `eol` of the latest patch release (`release-1312.7`) is set to the `eol` of the stable release (`release-1312`).

-Please note that the `extended` lifecyle field is not taken into account for patch releases.
+Please note that the `extended` lifecycle field is not taken into account for patch releases.
 This is simply an administrative date that has no technical implications.

 ## Prerequisites